jiangsanity/cs4641-music-sentiment-analysis/index.md

 We believe that *key* and *mode* will be crucial as the major/minor key heavily impacts the mood of a song.

 Some concerns arise when selecting our features however.
 For example, mode is a binar value, key is a value from 0-14, and items such as valence are 0-1 continuously.
 We also worry that some of the meausre, such as energy, are generated from other features such as loudness and tempo.
 However, this shold be handled by performing PCA.

+### Valence vs Energy
+The first attempt in finding a relationship between a record's musical elements and its emotional properties was experimentation with the valence and energy features.
+Valence describes the musical positiveness conveyed by a track.
+Tracks with high valence sound more positive, while tracks with low valence sound more negative.Energy represents a perceptual measure of intensity and activity.
+Energetic tracks feel fast, loud, and noisy.
+We sought a relationship between these features to find a "definition" of what positive and negative songs are.
+We expected for arousal and valence to be positively correlated.
+When plotted against each other, there did not noticeable clusters were not present.
+However, there seems to be density present along the positive diagonal, i.e. most songs seem to match their valence and energy levels.

 ### Performing PCA
 Before performing PCA, the variances plotted across the dataset is represented by the following chart.